 In 1964 the Conference followed the CGMNA and the GWMNMA to Kansas City, meeting for the first time outside of D.C. or Virginia.
 It returned to DC the next year and continued to meet at the Shorham Hotel until the US bicentennial of 1976, when it met in Philadelphia.
 Three years later the CMGSNA began moving its meeting location every year with the first held in Denver Colorado.
 Since that time the Conference moves according to location selected by the CGMNA.

 Each year the Conference publishes its proceedings that contain statistical tables, contact information and a running index of topics discussed over the last 50 years.
 A progressive line of officers was adopted in 1966 and since that time such distinguished Masons as Dwight L. Smith (IN), and Thomas W. Jackson (PA) have served as President of the Conference.

-Currently, the Conference of Grand Secretaries in North America just completed its eighty-fourth meeting in Atlanta, Georga.
+Currently, the Conference of Grand Secretaries in North America just completed its eighty-eighth meeting in Milwaukee, Wisconsin.
 The Conference is comprised of 63 Jurisdictions throughout North America, extending from Canada to Mexico.
 It is a 501(c)(10) organization incorporated in the State of Wisconsin.

 History compiled by W.Brother Mark A. Tabbert of the George Washington Masonic Memorial.